Skip to main content

 Maximizing Pre-Tax Deductions

 Contributing to a 401(k) not only saves for retirement but also reduces your current tax bill.
-For 2026, the 401(k) contribution limit is $23,000 (plus $7,500 catch-up for age 50+).
+For 2026, the 401(k) elective deferral limit is $24,500 (plus $8,000 catch-up for ages 50–59 or 64+, or $11,250 SECURE 2.0 super catch-up for ages 60–63 if your plan allows).
 Health insurance premiums are also pre-tax, reducing your taxable income.
 The calculator shows how pre-tax deductions reduce both taxable income and total taxes, increasing your net take-home pay.

 Pay Transparency and Salary Negotiation in 2026